kpiatti/portfolioSite/content/en/post/creditone_project.md

 {{< figure src="/images/creditone_marriage_default_notdefault.png" >}}

 *Observations*
-* From a comparison on the above plots, there appears that single customers are relatively less likely to default on their loans.
+*  Comparing the above plots, it appears that single customers may be slightly less likely to default on their loans than customers in the other three categories.
+However, the difference is small.
+The larger story is that customer's maritial status appears to have very little to do with whether or not they default on their loans.